amo2019/roll-the-dice/README.md

 ### `Project discription`

-** This is reactjs project, it is a Dice game app, built using react, material-ui and Context API to handle and toggle two players and two themes concurrently. **
+** This is reactjs project, it is a Dice game app, built using react, material-ui and Context API to handle and toggle two players state and two themes concurrently. **

 # Tools